 Learning in our Nature Programs can and often does look different than it does in a conventional school.
 In Nature Programs, we are committed to participant-led, emergent, inquiry, and play-based learning.
-This means that we believe that all participants are capable of constructing important knowledge about the world through pursuing their own interests, asking questions, and expressing themselves in multiple, complex, and interrelated ways.
+This means that we believe that all participants are capable of constructing important knowledge about the world by pursuing their interests, asking questions, and expressing themselves in multiple, complex, and interrelated ways.